prabeshdulal/100DaysOfLearningBlockchain/README.md

 🔑 Key takeaways from today's learning how hashing and encryption make the entire blockchain secure.

+# Day 10
+### Consensus protocol
+Every block in the network of the blockchain needs to be checked and verified before adding to the blockchain network.
+So to add the block in the network miner should follow the mechanism called Consensus protocol.
+The consensus protocol is the mechanism to add a new block into the network of the Blockchain by using hashing.
+Proof of work consensus protocol is used in Bitcoin, also in Ethereum in the past.

+### Steps to add the block in the network
+First, compute the hash of the block header elements that is a fixed value, and a nonce that is a variable.
+If hash value is less than 2 par 128 for Bitcoin, and less than a function of difficulty for Ethereum, the puzzle has been solved.
+If it has not been solved, repeat the process after changing the nonce value.
+If the puzzle has been solved, broadcast the winning block that will be verified by other miners.
+Non-winning miner nodes add the new block to the local copy of the chain, and move on to working on the next block.
+The winner gets an incentive for creating the block.
+[photo]

+### Proof of work:
+A consensus algorithm, like Bitcoin's proof of work (the one we hear about most often), does two things: it ensures that the next block in a blockchain is the one and only version of the truth, and it keeps powerful adversaries from derailing the system and successfully forking the chain.

+In proof of work, miners compete to add the next block (a set of transactions) in the chain by racing to solve an extremely difficult cryptographic puzzle.
+The first to solve the puzzle wins the lottery.
+As a reward for his or her efforts, the miner receives 12.5 newly minted bitcoins – and a small transaction fee.

+Yet, although a masterpiece in its own right, bitcoin's proof of work isn't quite perfect.
+Common criticisms include that it requires enormous amounts of computational energy, that it does not scale well (transaction confirmation takes about 10-60 minutes), and that the majority of mining is centralized in areas of the world where electricity is cheap.

+While not a comprehensive list, the following are a few of the alternative approaches being kicked around out there.

+- proof of stake
+- Proof of activity
+- proof of burn
+- Proof of capacity
+- proof of history

 🚀 continuing exploring the world of blockchain and its transformative potential!